 7 – General Settings - Adjust Astropad Studio’s settings for display brightness, retina, and color.

-Learn & Support - Links to guides and more support materials.
+10 – Learn & Support (not pictured but found below Connection) - Links to guides and more support materials.

 Reset to defaults